Local election results 2022: Barnsley and Sheffield Labour losses

 Counting of local election votes in Sheffield was delayed after staff at a polling station were threatened.

-Police were called to a venue in Fulwood on Thursday evening after voting closed to reports of a man making threats.
+Police were called to a venue in Fulwood on Thursday evening after voting closed to reports of a man making threats before leaving.

 The issue was "resolved" with the ballot box delivered to the count venue later than planned, the council said.